travellingsky/blog/content/london-itinerary.md

 +++
 # Itinerary

-We stayed in the Westminster District so this itinerary is there
+We stayed in the Westminster District so this itinerary is from there

 ## Day 1  - Day of Arrival